scarlett-foundation/scarlett-core/scarlett-vision.md

 ### 7. Conclusion: Intelligence as a Public Good
 Decentralized artificial intelligence must be both built and adopted.
 Scarlett achieves both.
 It builds verifiable, decentralized intelligence and uses market-driven economics to coordinate the communities that will build it and use it.

 Scarlett is a public good—a decentralized operating system designed to support the next era of intelligent systems.
 It empowers developers, rewards contributors, and returns control to users.
 The future of AI will not be owned by corporations or controlled by insiders.
-It will be built by a global community, one block at a time.
+It will be built, run, and governed on a new kind of operating system—one powered by a global community, one block at a time.